chiefrydbeck/PacbioAutoScript/README.md

 /projects/nscdata/runsPacbio/2014run38_217/G09_1
 /projects/nscdata/runsPacbio/2014run29_208/A01_1

-PACBIODELIV_REMOTE_FROMABEL.SH WILL DO THE FOLLOWING:
+rsyncPacBioSampleTgzToNorstore.sh WILL DO THE FOLLOWING:

 ABEL
 parForShell.sh is read